kjabr/ACL-PUB-SUB/README.md

 ## Notes:

 - The solution scales pretty well.
 You can easily scale up the web server using a server with big CPU/memory, or use multiple servers to load balance.
 Kafka server can be scaled up into a cluser

+- The Kafka Topic is a key to leverage across multiple parts of the network.
+For example a topic can be setup for campus switches, and another for data center switches, and perhaps another for branch routers.

+- The notification sent via Kafka includes the file name already.
+However the script included at the moment only retrieves the "CA_Security_ACL_list_2017" file.
+A little more can be made to make that match what is in the notification.
+Here you would have a different ACL list for different Kafka topics.